 This one is essential.
 A plumbing company should carry liability insurance with sufficient coverage to cover any potential loss to the property they are working on.

 For example, a high-rise office space on the 15th level may be merely 1000 square feet.
-Once the water has inundated the floors below, a water loss in this sort of area could easily cost $1,000,000.
+Once the water has inundated the floors below, a water loss in this area could easily cost $1,000,000.
 You may be responsible for the water damage and subsequent repairs if the plumbing company you hired is not appropriately insured for general liability.

 Workman’s Compensation (sometimes known as Worker’s Comp) is the second type of insurance that a business requires.
 If an employee gets harmed on the job, this insurance will cover them.
 If an employee is wrongly classified (i.e., paid under the table), they may not be protected in the case of an injury.
 So, if a worker falls from a ladder in your kitchen and is wounded, they can sue you, the property owner, for compensation.

-Note: You can request a certificate of insurance to show that the plumbing company has the appropriate insurance coverage and that it is current.
+Note: You can request a certificate of insurance to show that the plumbing company has the appropriate insurance coverage and is current.
 This information should come from their insurance company.
 This is a pretty common request that may be made without difficulty.

 The plumbing company you employ will have access to your home, including your family and personal belongings.

-Everyone has to start somewhere, but if you have a plumbing problem that is unusual or very difficult, you want a company that employs highly experienced plumbers who have dealt with similar problems in the past, not the guy who just installed his first faucet this week.
+Everyone has to start somewhere, but if you have a plumbing problem that is unusual or very difficult, you want a company that employs highly experienced plumbers who have dealt with similar issues in the past, not the guy who just installed his first faucet this week.
 If it is a newer tech, you should expect a lead technician to accompany the newer tech in order to supervise and train while on the job.
 This is fairly standard in the plumbing industry.

 Will they safeguard your flooring with drop cloths and shoe covers?
 What actions will they take to ensure that your property is not damaged unnecessarily during the repair?
 Will kids clean up after themselves, or will your toilet or bathroom sink be covered with greasy handprints?